Piotrków Trybunalski: World War II

 As early as October 1939 Piotrków became the site of the first Jewish ghetto of World War II set up in occupied Poland.
 Approximately 25,000 people from Piotrków and the nearby towns and villages were imprisoned there.
 During the Holocaust 22,000 were sent to the Treblinka extermination camp, while 3,000 were imprisoned in other Nazi concentration camps.
 A personal account of the Holocaust, In the Mouth of the Wolf details the escape of the author Rose Zar (née Rose Guterman) from the Piotrków Ghetto and hiding in plain sight, by working for the Wehrmacht and the SS.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance movement, operated in the city.

-From the first months of the war, Piotrków was a centre for underground resistance.
+From the first months of the war, Piotrków was a center for underground resistance.
 From the spring of 1940, it was the seat of the district headquarters of the Armia Krajowa, or Home Army.
 In the summer of 1944, the 25th Infantry Regiment of the Home Army was formed in the district; it was the largest military unit of the Łódź Voivodeship, and fought against the Germans until November 1944.
 In the city and district, there were also other partisan groups: the Military Troops (connected with the Polish Socialist Party), People's Guard and People's Army (Polish Workers' Party), Peasants' Battalions (Polish People's Party), the National Military Organization and the National Armed Forces (National Party).
 In 1944, during the Warsaw Uprising, the Germans deported over 15,000 Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Piotrków.
 Those Poles were mainly old people, ill people and women with children.
 After the fall of the uprising, the headquarters of the Polish Red Cross was temporarily located in the local Royal Castle from October 1944 to January 1945.

-On January 18, 1945, the Soviet Red Army entered the city, dislodging the German troops.
-The city was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+On 18 January 1945 the Soviet Red Army entered the city, dislodging the German troops.
+The city was restored to Poland, but with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in 1989.
 Anti-communist partisans continued to fight in the vicinity in the following years.

 Recent times

-From 1949–1970, Piotrków was transformed into an industrial centre.
+From 1949 to 1970, Piotrków was transformed into an industrial center.

 Piotrków remained a district capital in the Łódź Voivodeship, until 1975.
-Then, following the changes in the administrative division of the country, the city became the capital of the new Piotrków Voivodeship, thus regaining the status of an important administrative, educational and cultural centre of Poland.
+Then, following the changes in the administrative division of the country, the city became the capital of the new Piotrków Voivodeship, thus regaining the status of an important administrative, educational and cultural center of Poland.
 In 1999, the Piotrków Voivodeship was dissolved and Piotrków became the capital of Piotrków County within the Łódź Voivodeship.

 Economy

-Piotrków, thanks to its location, is known as the second largest "logistic centre" after Warsaw.
-There is a high concentration of warehouses and distribution centres around the city.
-The biggest distribution centres are:
+Piotrków, thanks to its location, is known as the second largest "logistic center" after Warsaw.
+There is a high concentration of warehouses and distribution centers around the city.
+The biggest distribution centers are: